 This bit is set when an error is detected while testing the received data.
+This flag must be cleared with an instruction.

 DERRIE (bit 4): Receive data error interrupt request enable control

 When this bit and DERR are set to 1, a HOLDX mode release signal and an interrupt request to vector address 8020H are generated.